A Benchmark and Comprehensive Survey on Knowledge Graph Entity Alignment via Representation Learning: GNN-based EA Techniques

 \section{GNN-based EA Techniques}

-GNNs suit KGs' inherent graph structure and hence there is a trend of growing numbers of EA techniques based on GNNs in the last couple of years.
-In this section, we review GNN-based EA techniques, which are categorized into GCN-based and GAT-based techniques.
-They usually encode KG structure by the neighborhood of entities and many of them take attributes as input features for the embedding module, because aligned entities tend to have similar neighborhood and attributes.
-Most GNN-based EA techniques use only seed entity alignments rather than other kinds of seed alignments to train the alignment module.
+GNNs suit KGs' inherent graph structure so there are growing numbers of EA techniques based on GNNs recently.
+GNN-based EA techniques are categorized into GCN-based and GAT-based ones.
+They usually encode KG structure by the neighborhood of entities and many of them take attributes as input features for the embedding module because aligned entities tend to have similar neighborhood and attributes.
+Most GNN-based techniques use only seed entity alignments rather than other kinds of seed alignments in the training.